Olesya Khromeychuk

 Years later, when I chose historical research as a profession and started to write, I suspected that seeing history pass by our window might have had something to do with my choice.
 Yet more influential, perhaps, was the desire to find out those bits of the past that I couldn’t see because they were no longer there and few wished to uncover them.
 My professional research examines some of the most contentious topics of East European history, including World War II collaboration and the gendered nature of militarisation and political violence.
 My theatre work focuses on the stories close to my heart: immigration, displacement, war.
 In my writing, I dig as deep as I can, exploring the impact of violent death, grief, and loss.
 I grew up in a building, city and region filled with untold stories.
 My desire to tell them fuels my search for the sort of storytelling that changes the writer and the reader one story at a time.

 Dr Olesya Khromeychuk is a historian and writer.
 She received her PhD in History from University College London.
 She has taught the history of East-Central Europe at the University of Cambridge, University College London, the University of East Anglia, and King’s College London.
-She is author of A Loss.
-The Story of a Dead Soldier Told by His Sister (Stuttgart: ibidem, forthcoming) and ‘Undetermined’ Ukrainians.
-Post-War Narratives of the Waffen SS ‘Galicia’ Division (Peter Lang, 2013).
+She is author The Death of a Soldier Told by His Sister (2022) and ‘Undetermined’ Ukrainians.
+Post-War Narratives of the Waffen SS ‘Galicia’ Division (2013).
 She is currently the Director of the Ukrainian Institute London.

 Books